 Who Needs Private Mortgages?

-If you’re thinking of investing in private mortgage investment opportunities in Canada, it helps to understand who applies for private mortgages in the first place, what their needs are, and how this can be such a valuable service for them.
+If you’re thinking of putting your money in private mortgage investment opportunities in Canada, it helps to understand who applies for private mortgages in the first place, what their needs are, and how this can be such a valuable service for them.

 Somebody who applies for a private mortgage is typically somebody who wasn’t able to get a regular mortgage from a bank or a credit union for various reasons.
 It doesn’t mean they cannot make their payments, and needing a private mortgage doesn’t mean this person won’t pay it back.
 There are many situations wherein a private mortgage is valuable, such as…

 Self-employment income can vary from month to month and year to year.
-This variance isn’t as common for somebody employed at a steady job and earns about the same amount each month, but a less steady income makes it trickier for self-employed people to qualify for mortgages.
+This variance isn’t as common for somebody employed at a steady job who earns about the same amount each month.
+Unfortunately, a less steady income makes it trickier for self-employed people to qualify for mortgages.

 Due to this, private mortgages are an option for small business owners and self-employed people that want to buy their own homes.
 With the rise in home-based businesses and remote work, it’s no surprise that entrepreneurs see the value in owning their own homes.

-If somebody has been declined a mortgage at a bank, they may still be able to find a private lender.
+It’s very easy for someone’s credit score to take a hit and make them unable to qualify for a mortgage at a bank — which is where private lenders come in.
 The interest rate is higher, but if they don’t have a lot of other options and they want to buy a house, this will get them there.

 Certain types of homes, such as mobile homes or tiny condos, will run into financing issues when using traditional mortgages from a bank.
 In these cases, a private lender may have more flexibility.